dotnet/docfx/docs/docs/dotnet-api-docs.md

 }
 ```

+## Generate from source code

-When file extension is `.cs` or `.vb`, docfx uses the latest .NET Core SDK installed on the machine to build the source code.
-References provided by `Microsoft.NET.Sdk` are available to the source code, additional references can be specified in the `references` config:
+When the file extension is `.cs` or `.vb`, docfx uses the latest supported .NET Core SDK installed on the machine to build the source code using `Microsoft.NET.Sdk`.
+Additional references can be specified in the `references` config:

 ```json
 {